MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/tenant-management-tenants.md

 Your Microsoft 365 tenant gets created when you purchase your first product, such as Microsoft 365 E3.
 Along with the product are licenses, which are charged a monthly or annual fee.
 An administrator then assigns an available license from one of your products to a user account, either directly or through group membership.
 Depending on your organization's business needs, you might have a set of products, each with their own pool of licenses.

-Planning on set of products and the number of licenses for each requires some planning to:
+Determining the set of products and the number of licenses for each requires some planning to:

 - Ensure you have enough licenses for the user accounts that need advanced features.
 - Prevent you from running out of licenses or having too many unassigned licenses, based on changes in staffing at your organization.